<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 1. Bring A Journal + Something To Write With

 Once you are coming home, you can compare your pre-experience thoughts to your actual time across the world!
-You'd be surprised how many people decide they want to save a little room in their bag, and throw that journal to the side.
+You'd be surprised how many people decide they want to save a little room in their bag and throw that journal to the side.
 Big mistake!
 Believe me, on those 12 hour flights, having something to write your thoughts down could save your sanity.
-I love these little Moleskin notebooks or this much-prettier travel option
+I love these little Moleskin notebooks or this much prettier travel option.
+Plus, I feel like I never have time to journal, so it feels like a fun way to spend a portion of my trip.

-Pro-tip: Make sure you put a pen or two in a small pocket in your bag.
-Those pens are easy to lose and/or often end up at the very bottom of your bag, forcing you to dig through everything to find it.
+Pro-tip: Make sure you put a pen or two in a small pocket in your bag, where you can find it.
 Bring an extra in case someone next to you asks to borrow a pen (that happens to me all the time because people never think to pack a pen).
+You'll need one to fill out any immigration forms.

 2. Charge Up All Your Devices + Download Entertainment

-Not already a podcast junkie??
+Not already a podcast junkie yet?
 Look no further!
 We put together our top podcast picks right here.

 Most international flights have assigned seating, but if your flight isn't full and there is a row with no one on it ... take it!
-Flights attendants typically prefer that you wait until everyone has boarded the plane, but after that I've never had a problem moving seats.
+Flight attendants prefer that you wait until everyone has boarded the plane (and even until after the flight has departed and the seatbelt sign is off), but after that, I've never had a problem moving seats.
 Having even a little extra room to spread out is worth the hassle of moving.
 You will appreciate every inch you have.

 No one cares what you look like when you travel.
-Pull out leggings and leave the skinny jeans to change into after you land.
-Trust me, comfortable clothes can make all the difference in the world, as can a neck pillow.
+You can usually catch me in leggings or sweats on flight days.
 Most flights get pretty chilly too (in my opinion) so I love having a small blanket and a baggy sweater in case I need it.

 To get specific ... personally, this is my favorite thing to wear while flying:

-• Shoes that slide on easy and are comfortable to walk in, like tennis shoes
+- Shoes that slide on easily and are comfortable to walk in, like tennis shoes

 But that's just me.
 You do you.
 But really, just wear something stretchy with lots of layers.